Box: Why We're Configured the Way We Are

 While files can be shared with a link, access via links are restricted to collaborators on the folder in which the file is located.
 This provides additional protection if the link was shared beyond the collaborator team and ensures file actions can be logged.

-The Box Sync client provides offline access to files stored in Box, allowing you to sync changes between your local computer and Box’s cloud storage.
-However, to ensure the files are only synced to secure devices, Box Sync performs a security check before installing.
+The Box Drive and Box Sync applications provide Desktop access to files stored in Box, allowing you to sync changes between your local computer and Box’s cloud storage.
+However, to ensure the files are only synced to secure devices, Box Drive and Box Sync perform a security check before installing.
 Devices are required to have 1) full disk encryption, 2) a firewall, 3) an antivirus, 4) minimum OS version (Windows 7 sp1/OSX 10.10/IOS 9).
-This ensures your files are kept secure off and online.
-To conserve space and prevent folders from being unintentionally synced, you must “opt in” to sync specific folders to your computer or device.
-To do this, select the folder on Box’s web interface and select Properties → Sync to Computer.
+This ensures your files are kept secure.
+Box Drive is the preferred application for working with files on your Desktop, but you should install Box Sync instead if you have a need to work with files offline.

 To help ensure folders do not continue to be shared with collaborators who no longer need access, we will be sending out periodic reminders to review and update your collaborator access.